Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: The model

 Throughout the paper we drop the subscript $\omega$ from $H$ and other quantities when we think of these quantities as random variables (as opposed to their particular realisations).
 We write \textit{almost surely} if an event occurs $\mathbb{P}$-almost surely, and, given an $E$-dependent statement for $E \in B \in \Borel(\R)$, we write \textit{for a.e.\ $E\in B$}, if this statement holds for Lebesgue-almost every $E \in B$.

 The alloy-type random Schr\"odinger operator \eqref{eq:TheOperator} is $\Zd$-ergodic with respect to lattice translations.
 It follows that there exists a closed set $\Sigma\subset\R$, the non-random spectrum of $H$, such that $\Sigma=\sigma(H)$ holds almost surely \cite{pastfig1992random}.
 Here, $\sigma(H)$ is the spectrum of $H$.
-Such a statement also holds individually for the components of the spectrum in the Lebesgue decomposition.